Subhrajit21JE0950/WoC-ML-Project/README.md

 very slowly.
 The correct combination is found by hit and trial method.
 I have also used standardization on the training data.
 The cost function is 2522.
 <p align="center">
 <img src= "https://user-images.githubusercontent.com/103888763/163831801-cf83323f-d233-43ba-a1a2-7884da5659f4.png" width="250" height="250" align="center" />
-Cost function VS Number of iterations
+<br>Cost function VS Number of iterations
 </p>